Summer of '42: Plot

-The next morning, Hermie helps the bride move boxes into her attic, her bare thigh at one point passing by his face on a ladder, and she thanks him by giving him a kiss on the forehead.
-Later, in preparation for a marshmallow roast on the beach with Aggie and Miriam, Hermie goes to the local drugstore, and in an amusingly embarrassing sequence, builds up the nerve to ask the druggist (Lou Frizzell) for condoms (or "rubbers," as they were known in the '40s).
-That night, Hermie roasts marshmallows with Aggie while Oscy succeeds in having sex with Miriam between the dunes.
-He is so successful, he sneaks over to Hermie and Aggie to ask for more condoms.
-Confused as to what is happening, Aggie follows Oscy back, where she sees him having sex with Miriam and runs home, upset.
+On Thursday, Hermie helps the bride move boxes into her attic, and she thanks him with a kiss on the forehead.
+Later, in preparation for a marshmallow roast on the beach with Aggie and Miriam, Hermie goes to the drugstore and builds up the nerve to ask the druggist for condoms.
+That night, Hermie roasts marshmallows with Aggie while Oscy has sex with Miriam behind the dune bushes.
+Oscy returns and asks Hermie for some condoms.
+Aggie, wondering what is going on, walks over to Oscy and Miriam, sees them having sex, and runs home, upset.

-The next day, Hermie comes across the bride sitting outside her house, writing to her husband.
-Hermie offers to keep her company that night, and she says she looks forward to seeing him, revealing her name is Dorothy.
-An elated Hermie goes home and puts on a suit, dress shirt, and dress shoes, and heads back to Dorothy's house, running into Oscy on the way; Oscy relates that Miriam's appendix burst, and she has been rushed to the mainland.
-Hermie, convinced he is at the brink of adulthood because of his relationship with Dorothy, brushes Oscy off.
+The next day, Hermie comes across the bride sitting outside her house, writing a letter to her husband.
+Hermie offers to keep her company that night, and she accepts.
+Hermie says he doesn't know her name and she replies her name is Dorothy.
+Later, Hermie runs into Oscy, who relates that Miriam's appendix burst and she has been rushed to the mainland.
+When Oscy asks about Dorothy and makes crude comments, Hermie rebukes him for his crassness.

-He heads to her house, which is eerily quiet.
-Going in, he discovers a bottle of whiskey, a record player spinning at the end of a record, several cigarette butts, and a telegram from the government.
-Dorothy's husband is dead, his plane shot down over France.
-Dorothy comes out of her bedroom, crying, and Hermie tells her, "I'm sorry."
-She turns on the record player and invites Hermie to dance with her.
-They kiss and embrace, tears on both their faces.
-Without speaking, they move to the bedroom, where she draws him into bed and gently makes love with him.
-Afterward, withdrawing again, Dorothy retires to the porch, leaving Hermie alone in her bedroom.
-He approaches her on the porch, where she can only quietly say "Good night, Hermie."
-He leaves, his last image of Dorothy being of her leaning against the railing, as she smokes a cigarette and stares into the night sky.
+When Hermie arrives at Dorothy's house that evening, he finds it strangely quiet.
+He sees a spinning record with the needle stuck in the run-out groove, a bottle of whiskey on a table, a burning cigarette in an ashtray and next to it a telegram.
+Dorothy's husband has been killed in action, his plane shot down over France.
+Dorothy comes out of her bedroom in tears.
+She greets Hermie, switches on the phonograph then walks into the kitchen and begins washing dishes.
+She slowly approaches Hermie and silently lays her head on his shoulder and they dance together, both in tears; then they kiss.
+Taking his hand, she leads him to the bedroom.
+They silently undress and Dorothy draws Hermie into bed and gently makes love with him.
+Afterward, she withdraws to the porch.
+Hermie approaches her, and she tells him goodnight.
+He then leaves, his last image of Dorothy being of her leaning against the railing as she smokes a cigarette and stares into the night.